What is a 3rd pillar 3A?

 Insurance companies also offer a waiver of premium in the event of incapacity for work.
 This protects you against any health incident preventing you from working, and ensures that your 3rd pillar will continue to be funded “free of charge” until you retire (or recover).

-In insurance, contracts enable companies to invest money more effectively over the long term.
-As a result, after around 15 years, insurance solutions offer higher returns than those of banks, even when compared with their riskiest solutions.
+As a result, after around 15 years, insurance solutions offer higher returns than those offered by banks, even when compared with their riskiest solutions.

 Recommended for: stable financial situations and 3rd pillars with savings of 15 years or more.